 Although UMPC specimens span across the globe, there are several suites that form the majority of the collection.
 These are currently or historically the most actively researched collection, as well as containing the largest amount of material.

 The Deiss Collection consists mostly of trilobites and some brachiopods from Montana, Canada, and adjacent areas of the West.
 These specimens were collected by UM Professor Charles Deiss in the 1930s – 1940s.
-Deiss was also responsible for facilitating the donation of Burgess Shale World Heritage Site material from the Smithsonian Institute that is included in this collection.
+This collection also includes material donated to the collection by J. H. Bradley Jr. from the Burgess Shale of British Columbia, Canada.

 Specimen: Ogygopsis sp., currently uncurated trilobite specimen from Mt.
 Stephen in British Columbia, Canada - collected in 1939, that is approximately 500 million years old.

 The Bear Gulch fauna of the Melton Collection were deposited in central Montana and consists of invertebrates, including starfish, horseshoe crabs, decapods, as well as vertebrates - sharks, fish, coelacanths, and a conodont-eating animal.
 These fossils exhibit unusual soft-tissue preservation and represent one of the most diverse Carboniferous ecosystems in North America.
 William "Bill" Melton of the University of Montana starting collecting these specimens in 1968.
 This collection also contains a large donation of material from the University of Indiana in 2004.

 Specimen: Typhloesus wellsi, UMPC 6027B, the enigmatic conodont-eating animal from the 320 million year old Bear Gulch Limestone.